-Of course, it is impossible to preach the "whole counsel" in one 30-40 minute message!
+Of course, it is impossible to preach the whole counsel in one 30-40 minute message!

-Therefore, there is a schedule that I keep personal record of that indicates what passages I have and have not preached from the pulpit that God has entrusted to me as the speaker who fills it most often.
+Therefore, there is a schedule that I keep personal record of that indicates what passages I have and have not preached from in the pulpit God has entrusted to me as the speaker who fills it most often.
 In this sense, there is a loose schedule to preach through the entire Bible before returning to my "favorite" passages.

-Therefore, we tend to reserve the pulpit for those whom we believe to be led by the Holy Spirit and called to this particular ministry of "preaching the Word."
-Part of this conviction is that those who are called will walk in obedience to this leading, and will preach on what the Spirit is giving them to speak on.
+Therefore, we tend to reserve the pulpit for those whom we believe to be led by the Holy Spirit and called to this particular ministry of preaching the Word.
+Part of this conviction is that those who are called will walk in obedience to this leading and will preach on what the Spirit is giving them to speak on.

 It's possible that, depending on your particular religious heritage, this description either sounds perfectly natural or maybe a little kooky.
-There is a sense in which this structure is very "loose" but there is also more structure than you might first think.
+There is a sense in which this structure is very loose.
+But there is also more structure than you might first think.

-As a Pastor, I do not believe that it is my job to entertain the congregation or even to teach them some spiritual "nugget" each week.
+As a Pastor, I do not believe that it is my job to entertain the congregation.
+It's not to teach them some spiritual "nugget" each week.
 Instead, my job is to be used as the mouthpiece of God and to speak His word to His people as He directs.
 I am not supposed to speak my agenda, but His!
 And although this is constantly a struggle for me (because, believe it or not, I have many opinions about many different things!), I can testify of the amazing things that I have seen and heard from the Lord through having this "open schedule" and allowing the Lord to direct our sermon topics.

-Some weeks, I have been so discouraged prior to preaching a message or even in the middle or afterwards that I thought for sure I mis-heard from the Lord and went "off the reservation" (so-to-speak) by preaching my own agenda and message, only to hear the worship team had been led in the same direction and that individuals from the congregation needed to hear this message desperately at this exact time.
+Some weeks, I have been so discouraged prior to preaching a message or even in the middle or afterward that I thought for sure I misheard from the Lord and went "off the reservation" (so-to-speak) by preaching my own agenda and message only to hear the worship team had been led in the same direction and that individuals from the congregation needed to hear this message desperately at this exact time.
 Now, I recognize that these are attacks from the Enemy (who seeks to steal, kill and destroy and who always speaks in his native tongue of lies) in order to distract us from what God is doing in our midst.

 All of God's Word is worthy of being proclaimed, taught, and explained.
-God's Word is relevant to all people in all places at all times by virtue of the fact that it is inspired by God... when the Word fails to be "relevant" it is a problem in the hearer or the speaker, not in the Word itself.
+God's Word is relevant to all people, in all places, at all times, by virtue of the fact that it is inspired by God.
+When the Word fails to be "relevant" it is a problem in the hearer or the speaker, not in the Word itself.
 Therefore, it is certainly not wrong to preach according to a schedule as long as the Bible is being faithfully preached and explained.